esgf2-us/metagrid/docs/docs/contributors/backend_development.md

 - `docker/` - stores files used by each microservice found in the docker-compose files, including DockerFiles, start scripts, etc, separated by environment and service
 - `docs/` - stores documentation files for the project
 - `metagrid/` - stores Django apps
+  - `initial_projects_data.py` - used to pre-populate the postgres database with project related groups, facets etc. If modified, then you must run the updateProjects.sh script for the database to be updated.
+  - `api_proxy/` - handles the proxy communication between the backend and outside sources like esgf, citations etc.
+  - `cart/` - handles the data cart related models and views
   - `mysites/` - only hosts data migrations for internal Django apps and external third-party apps, not a typical standalone Django app
+  - `projects/` - handles project related models and views, including reading in the initial project data for the database.
   - `users/` - handles user related data such as accounts and profiles
 - `.coveragerc` - configuration file for coverage.py (used by pytest-cov)
 - `.dockerignore` - files and folders to ignore when building docker containers